How to Hire a Great QA Engineer

 First Written Exercise: Basic Parts of a Test Plan

-Begin by asking them to jot down on paper the basic parts of a test plan, along with a quick summary of each part.
+Begin by asking your test engineer candidate to jot down on paper the basic parts of a test plan, along with a quick summary of each part.
 If they’ve successfully completed testing cycles before, they should be familiar with producing—or at least referencing—test plan documentation, which is a central part of the process.
 Below is a list of standard parts of a test plan, according to ISO/IEC/IEEE 29119-3:2013.
 (This supersedes the IEEE 829 Standard Test Plan Template, but the latter site allows for more convenient reading.)
 Note that there are different variations of test plan documentation for different levels:

 - Master test plans cover multiple levels